 A. Here at 'This Little Piggy' we use several layers of newspaper, a bedding called fitch and lots of fresh hay for our guinea pigs.
 We find this is the easiest and most cost effective method of bedding for us but we encourage everyone to experiment with different options and see what works best for their home, budget and schedule.
 It is now fairly well known that the use of woodshavings and sawdust can seriously impact on your guinea pigs long term health so we would advise guinea pig owners to look into different types of bedding such as carefresh, back2nature, newspaper, megazorb or fleece/vetbed/puppypads.
 It is extremely important your guinea pigs have lots of hay to forage in, regardless of bedding, as it is a great boredom buster and is an essential part of their diet.

-If you would like to give fitch a try, we do sell fitch by the bale so get in touch to discuss the price.
+If you would like to give fitch a try, we do sell fitch by the bale at £16 (collection only).

 Q. How often do I need to clean out their home?